Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 It was from years ago.

-From Ubundan.
+From Obundan.

-Yeah, like it was like 2017 or something, wasn't it?
+Yeah, it was like 2017 or something, wasn't it?

 It was actually ages ago.

-But it was really it was really wasn't it F Mary Kill.
+But it was really, it was really.

-It's like okay, like go and join your party with Jeremy Corbyn, who has done that.
+It's like, okay, like, go and join your party with Jeremy Corbyn, who has done that.

-Like no wonder he hates women.
+No wonder he hates women.

-But like, what why is this cancellable?
+But like, why is this cancellable?

-Like, this is totally trivial, it means nothing.
+Like, this is totally trivial.

-Yeah, that's another thing because he knows that he's about to start lying.
+Yeah, that's another thing, because he knows that he's about to start lying.

-Just just bold face lies.
+Just bold-faced lies.

-Um says it's called your party because they never had any cohesive aims except steal power by any means necessary.
+Omar says, it's called your party because they never had any cohesive aims except steal power by any means necessary.

 Well, yeah, but that's page one of the manifesto, isn't it?